KateNowlan/Nowlan-Sporthorses/README.md

 <li>easy on the eye</li>

  ![color theme one](./assets/images/colortheme1.png)
 - This pink contrasts great with the paler blue and beige.
-It was used for the main heading in the hero image and the main headers.
+It was used for the main headers.

  ![color theme two](./assets/images/colortheme2.png)
  - This blue was used for the background.
-It is lovely nad subtle and just makes everything pop out of it.
+It is subtle and just makes everything pop out of it.

  ![color theme three](./assets/images/colortheme3.png)
  - This beige was used for the section containers and really stands out against the font which was kept black for contrast.